This warm roasted cauliflower, butternut squash and bacon salad is perfect for the cooler autumnal weather. It's a great healthy meal too!

 - Put the cauliflower and butternut squash in a large bowl and pour over the olive oil, spice blend and a little salt.
 Stir the vegetables well with your hands so they are coated all over in the oil and spices.

 - Roast the vegetables in the oven at 180C for about 30 minutes until they are cooked through and lightly browned.
+These days I often use my air fryer instead and it takes about 20 minutes to cook the vegetables.

 - At the same time fry the bacon until well cooked and crispy but not overdone.